Pfatisch

 Chocolate Bars

-For us, tradition is also expressed through our iconic chocolate bars, whose image we have carefully preserved.
-With milk, 54%, 70%, 80% and 100% dark chocolate cacao, with or without tonde and gentili hazelnuts from the Piedmont.
+For us, tradition is also expressed through the iconic chocolate bars, whose image we have jealously preserved.
+Milk, 54%, 70%, 80% and 100% dark, with or without round and delicate Piedmont hazelnuts.

 ©DavideDusnasco